ISuckAtC/Halfhearted/UpdateLog.md

+Update 0.0.3

+ - Fixes 1 crash and 1 bug, opimized some code

+ - Added character death

+   - If a character dies, you won't be able to access that character anymore.

+ - Added healing

+   - "Consume" is now an option in the inventory slot menu

+ - Added support for using items multiple times

+   - Items can now have multiple uses

+   - Added new item (ID: 5), this item has 4 uses and is a new healing item.

+Update 0.0.2

 - Added Levels

   - Each level requires more XP to reach than the last.

+  - XP gain and levelup is WIP.

 - Updated the creation of the inventory, improving the code for future updates